michalvankodev/michalvankodev-site/_posts/blog/2021-05-07-introduction-javascript-to-javascript-application-testing.md

 **Don't try to log in to the application for every test** that needs authenticated user.
 Test the login flow as a proper test case, but just for that sake only.
-For tests that require a user to be logged in create a log-in functionality that will authenticate the user in the background without any browser interaction.
+For tests that require a user to be logged in, create a separate log-in functionality that will authenticate the user in the background without any browser interaction.
 This will speed up the testing process tremendously.
 Read [cypress documentation on login](https://docs.cypress.io/guides/getting-started/testing-your-app#Logging-in) for more examples.

 ### Dedicated API routes

-Sometimes it's beneficial to implement a dedicated testing API route/resolver which will help to seed for individual tests or clean up after some tests.
+Sometimes it's beneficial to implement a dedicated testing API route/resolver which will help seed individual tests or perform a clean up after some tests.
 Also, can be used for simulating a result of integration with 3rd party API without accessing 3rd party resources.
 Make sure that, these routes can only be run in a non-production environment.